medialab/spsm-database/README.md

 # SPSM Project Database Manager

-Tools to update and modify the SPSM project database's CSV files.
+Tools to create, update, and enrich the SPSM project's data.

-When downloading this repository, create a virtual Python environment with the packages `click`, `minet`, `requests`, and `ural`.

 ---